SebVaca/Avant_garde/README.md

 ## Demo
 A demo data set can be found [here](https://drive.google.com/open?id=1JVoak2CY0lFZ61RWP-PfUk1vCJh5pHxS).
 * The demo contains a Skyline file, instructions to run AvG on the demo and a folder containing the expected results.
-*  The expected results contain a Skyline file after the data curation by AvG.
+*  The expected results are in the `Demo_results.zip` file.
+It contains all the output reports and the Skyline file after the data curation by AvG.
 *  The demo requires Skyline (version >= 4.2.0) and R (version >=3.4.3).
 *  The demo should take 6 minutes to run on a system with similar configuration as the following: Windows 7, Intel Core i7-3770 CPU @ 3.40Ghz 3.40 GHz, memory (RAM) 24Gb, 64-bit operating system.